 The division monitors NO2 at two sites in Oklahoma City and one site in Tulsa.
-The OKC Near Road monitor is next to the I-44 highway and Will Rogers Park so it can measure NO2 emissions from mobile sources like cars and trucks.
+The OKC Near Road site is next to the I-44 highway and Will Rogers Park so it can measure NO2 emissions from mobile sources like cars and trucks.
 NO2 measurements are made using a chemiluminescent (light-producing chemical reaction) method.
 Monitors report hourly values.
-All sites meet the NO2 standard.
 Current data may be accessed here.